ankorstore/yokai-worker-template/README.md

 #### With GitHub

-You can also create your repository [using the GitHub template](https://github.com/new?template_name=yokai-worker-template&template_owner=ankorstore).
+You can create your repository [using the GitHub template](https://github.com/new?template_name=yokai-worker-template&template_owner=ankorstore).

 It will automatically rename your project resources and push them, this operation can take a few minutes.